To My Prospective Young Colleagues,

 Let me start by saying that I believe medicine is the most noble, challenging and fulfilling of all professions.
 As a physician, the possibilities for how to use your gifts are as varied as they are wonderful.
-It doesn’t matter whether you want to be a primary care physician or a physician scientist; a neurosurgeon or a public health expert; a cancer specialist or a pediatric endocrinologist; an obstetrician or a psychiatrist, the University of Florida College of Medicine (UFCOM) will provide the education to get you there.
-Our educational program is nationally recognized and our graduates find their way into careers ranging from primary care in underserved communities, to academic medicine making the next great advance in cancer, to private practice in every specialty.
+It doesn’t matter whether you want to be a primary care physician or a physician scientist; a neurosurgeon or a public health expert; a cancer specialist or a pediatric endocrinologist; an obstetrician or a psychiatrist, our nationally recognized program at the University of Florida College of Medicine (UFCOM) will provide the education and support to get you there.

 But regardless of the venue, at the heart of being a great physician is a deep and resilient desire to serve and care for others.
 This is our shared vision at the UFCOM and we want this vision to permeate the admissions process.
 When I speak to groups and ask what the members of the audience want from their physicians, I almost always get the same answers.
 People want their doctors to be smart and proficient in their chosen field: in short, they want to know they are getting the best care.
 But their expectations run far deeper.
 They want to know their physician cares for them and understands them; to that end they expect their doctor to listen to them and treat them with respect.
 They want to be sure the doctor is really looking out for them, not motivated by self-interest or monetary gain and that he/she is honest, trustworthy and diligent.
 To put it succinctly, they want a physician who practices according to the core professional values of integrity, compassion and excellence.